Nazren221/Pharmacy-Information-System/README.md

 This project is about one pharmacy system.
-And the whole ERR diagram and queries were written related to that pharmacy.
+And the whole ER diagram and queries were written related to that pharmacy.
 Database which contains some data about medicines and customers is not real.